pandujar/chrome-stream-history/README.md

 - 📦 A Chrome Extension to capture web activity
 - 🖥 A PHP logger endpoint to receive and store events
-- 🌐 A web-based viewer with filtering and CSV export
+- 🌐 A basic web-based viewer with filtering and CSV export

 ---